XRPLF/xrpl-dev-portal/content/concepts/consensus-network/consensus.md

 _Figure 8: Ledger is Validated When Supermajority of Peers Calculate the Same Result — Each server compares its calculated ledger with the hashes received from its chosen validators.
 If not in agreement, the server must recalculate or retrieve the correct ledger._

 Servers in the network recognize a ledger instance as validated when a supermajority of the peers have signed and broadcast the same validation hash <a href="#footnote_7" id="from_footnote_7"><sup>7</sup></a>.
-Going forward, transactions are applied to this updated and now validated ledger with sequence number N+1.
+Going forward, transactions are applied to this updated and now validated ledger with ledger index N+1.

 In cases where a server is in the minority, having computed a ledger that differs from its peers, the server disregards the ledger it computed <a href="#footnote_8" id="from_footnote_8"><sup>8</sup></a>.
 It recomputes the correct ledger, or retrieves the correct ledger as needed.

 If the network fails to achieve supermajority agreement on validations, this implies that transaction volume was too high or network latency too great for the consensus process to produce consistent proposals.
 In this case, the servers repeat the consensus process.
 As time passes since consensus began, it becomes increasingly likely that a majority of the servers have received the same set of candidate transactions, as each consensus round reduces disagreement.
 The XRP Ledger dynamically adjusts [transaction costs](transaction-cost.html) and the time to wait for consensus in response to these conditions.

-Once they reach supermajority agreement on validations, the servers work with the new validated ledger, sequence number N+1.
+Once they reach supermajority agreement on validations, the servers work with the new validated ledger, ledger index N+1.
 The consensus and validation process repeats <a href="#footnote_9" id="from_footnote_9"><sup>9</sup></a>, considering candidate transactions that were not included in the last round along with new transactions submitted in the meantime.

 ## Key Takeaways